realyusufismail/realyusufismail/README.md

 ### About me
-I am a Java programmer and I have so far made 3 projects and I am currently working on a Minecraft mod.
-I have also created a discord moderation bot and a website for my respected and dear father.
+I am a Java programmer and I have so far made 5 projects and I am currently working on a Discord bot.
+I have also created a 3 Minecraft Mods bot and a website for my respected and dear father.

 I am a Minecraft mod creator on Cursforge: https://www.curseforge.com/members/realyusufismail/projects

  <br/>